 Laser therapy is a therapeutic treatment that take light photons and directs them into damaged tissue to improve healing in that area and to help with pain reduction.
 The light energy penetrates the deeper layers of tissue and stimulates cellular activity and the growth of healthy new cells.
 It helps new cells generate to repair damage in muscles, soft tissues, tendons, and even bone.
-This rejuvenation and healing is what help reduces pain in the area and allows healing to take place faster than it normally would.
+This rejuvenation and healing help reduce pain in the area and allow healing to take place faster than it normally would.
 The combination of regenerative medicine with MLS and HILT laser therapy treatments are capable of yielding these kinds of results for our patients.

 How Are Our Lasers Different From Other Laser Treatments ?

 MLS Therapy uses two wavelengths to overcome the limits of traditional Laser Therapy.
 HILT Therapy focuses the laser light in a new way to get even better results in targeted areas.
 The laser treatments used up until recently were not as effective as they only generated a fraction of the healing potential within the cells, and the reduction of pain was a secondary effect and was limited by the amount of healing that took place.
 The MLS and HILT laser emissions, on the other hand, have an almost immediate effect on pain since they can focus concentrated light energy to specific areas and provide several times the healing potential that traditional laser therapy was capable of generating.
 Here at the Pain Relief Institute, we offer both MLS and HILT laser therapy treatments to our patients to help them recover from an arm-related injury and also to help reduce arm pain as they heal.
 These are among the most popular arm pain treatments available today, and they are successful for the majority of patients.